Carbon Monoxide (CO) is a colourless, odourless and tasteless gas that is heavier than air.

 - Ensure canvas enclosures are well ventilated

-- Mooring next to a boat that is running a generator or engine
+- Be careful mooring next to a boat that is running a generator or engine

 Symptoms of CO poisoning are similar to over-consumption of alcohol and seasickness.